DOCA Reference Applications

 The reference application are not production-ready and should be used as reference only.

-For instructions regarding the development environment and installation, refer to the DOCA Developer Guide and the DOCA Installation Guide for Linux respectively.
+For instructions regarding the development environment and installation, refer to the NVIDIA DOCA Developer Guide and the NVIDIA DOCA Installation Guide for Linux respectively.

 For questions, comments, and feedback, please contact us at doca-feedback@nvidia.com.